Open-Attestation/documentation-website/website/docs/developer-section/quickstart/oa-embedded-html.md

 ## Create your Verify URL

-To get started, we will need to have an issued/signed OA document.
+To get started, we will need to have an issued or signed OA document.

 - In this guide, we will be using our [sample HealthCert document](https://github.com/Notarise-gov-sg/api-notarise-healthcerts/blob/master/test/fixtures/v2/pdt_pcr_notarized_with_nric_wrapped.json).